Red Spots on Penis: 11 Common Causes & What To Do

 The genital region is a very sensitive area of the body that can become easily irritated with chemical-based products, like soaps or creams.
 When certain products are used, the gland can become swollen, causing general redness and spots of varying sizes.

 Many men may also have a sensitivity to certain fabrics, especially synthetic-based fabrics that do not allow air to reach the genital skin.
+Read more about what causes penis irritation and symptoms that it can lead to.

 What to do: Avoid using heavily-scented or chemical products in the genital area, and opt to use cotton-based underwear.